Suggestion: Watch the 10 minutes video tutorial before reading this article

 It can be a good start searching for GB standards online, but I recommend you to seek help from a professional company, to determine the exact standards valid for your products.

 It’s very frustrating to perform testing and missing out on standards, which can result in the China customs seizing your goods.

 You can find vast information on government pages, other than China’s.

 For example, New Zealand and the United States have government pages which are very useful.
 You can find information either directly on their websites, or download PDF-files for free.

 Your Chinese importer can help you in the process to look for the correct standards.

-He or she is working on-the-ground and might well be able to confirm what the correct standards are.
-Still, I recommend to confirm with a third party which standards are valid.
+He or she is working on the ground and might well be able to confirm what the correct standards are.
+Still, I recommend confirming with a third party which standards are valid.